shahraj81/aida/tools/scorer/README.md

 The score and debug files will be produced in `examples/M9/zerohop_response/output_scores/`.

 Note: The scorer does not overwrite score and debug file, and therefore, it is necessary to remove these files if they already exist.
+Also, note that the input to scorer is a pathfile containing paths of all the input xml response files.

 # Revision history
 ## 2/24/2019